 Finally, the day has come, you are going to Guatemala!
 What an experience, we are excited for you already!
 However, before you go to Guatemala, it is important to have it all figured out.
 Hopefully, you have studied as much as you can about the country.
 Only one question is left – Where to stay in Guatemala?
 We have done the research for you and can recommend the best places to stay in Guatemala for all budgets.

-We are here to help you find the best accommodation around Guatemala to make your holiday unforgettable.
-If you have not planned your trip yet, we recommend looking at a great 2-week Guatemala itinerary, which we have done ourselves and gone through it every single step!
+We are here to help you find the best accommodation in Guatemala to make your holiday unforgettable.
+If you have not planned your trip yet, we recommend looking at our 2-week Guatemala itinerary, which we have done ourselves and gone through it every single step!
 With all this information just thrown at you, let’s figure out where to stay in Guatemala.

-Well, Guatemala City is a huge city, with its great neighborhoods and it’s not so great areas.
+Well, Guatemala City is huge, with its great neighborhoods and it’s not so great areas.
 Always choose to stay in the Historic City Centre around all the most important monuments and the tourist area.
 Avoid wandering out of that part of the city in the night and when getting around the city – get a metered taxi!

 Lake Atitlan is pure magic.
 The place people arrive and never leave.
-No, they are not taken as hostages, they just choose to stay here to embrace the culture, tranquillity and perfect their Spanish while living on a fraction of the money they would back home.
+No, they are not taken as hostages, they just choose to stay here to embrace the culture, tranquillity and perfect their Spanish while living on the fraction of what they would back home.
 Lake Atitlan is a place not to be missed in Guatemala.
-And there are three main locations where to look for accommodation – San Pedro La Laguna, San Marcos and Panajachel.
+And there are three main locations where to look for accommodation – San Pedro La Laguna, San Marcos, and Panajachel.
 We recommend staying in San Pedro La Laguna, as it is our personal favorite and the most lively out of all the villages.

 Hotel Cabaña del Arco – San Pedro La Laguna